Skip to main content

 Handhelds and clearance tools

-The following notes come from employee and shopper reports.
+The following notes come from employee and shopper posts and firsthand accounts.
 They are not confirmed by Home Depot and should be treated as context only.

 • Associates use handheld scanners (commonly called Zebra or FIRST) for most clearance tasks.